wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

 *Note:* This Thomson Reuters based AMI machined already installed all required libraries.

-## How to run Elektron in Cloud demo application from your existing EC2 Amazon Linux instance
+## <a id="run_instance"></a>How to run Elektron in Cloud demo application from your existing EC2 Amazon Linux instance

-If you already have an existing Amazon Linux instance in your EC2 service, you can download the market_rpice_edpgw_authentication.py application from [Thomson Reuters Developer Community: Elektron Data Platform](https://developers.thomsonreuters.com/elektron-data-platform/elektron-data-platform-early-access-apis/downloads) download page and upload the file to your Linux instance.
+If you already have an existing Amazon Linux instance in your EC2 service, you can download the market_rpice_edpgw_authentication.py application from [Thomson Reuters Developer Community: Elektron Data Platform](https://developers.thomsonreuters.com/elektron-data-platform/elektron-data-platform-early-access-apis/downloads) download page and upload the file to your Amazon Linux instance.

 ![Figure-9](images/draft4/edp_rt_13.png "Downloading the application")